 4.5.5.3 Descriptive Parameters

 In order to describe the media and metadata components of the system, the description language needs to provide information on the source system as well as each media component.
-The 3DOF FLUS system is described in Table 4.5-2.
+The 3DOF FLUS source system is described in Table 4.5-2.